-BLOOMINGTON, Ind. – The Indiana University Kelley School of Business is preparing to welcome 18 MBA students who are members of its 55th class of Consortium for Graduate Study in Management fellows.
+BLOOMINGTON, Ind. – The Indiana University Kelley School of Business this fall welcomed 18 MBA students who are members of its 55th class of Consortium for Graduate Study in Management fellows.

 Better known as The Consortium, the national organization co-founded by the Kelley School in 1966 enhances diversity in business education through merit-based support and mentoring for African American, Hispanic and Native American students.
 It has encouraged more than 10,000 men and women of color to earn a graduate business degree, including more than 950 who have earned Kelley MBAs with support through the Consortium.

 Among the new students at Kelley this fall is Natalia Corredor, recipient of the Consortium’s 2021 Wallace L. Jones Fellowship, which is awarded to Consortium fellows with good character, who have demonstrated abilities toward future potential.
 She is the eighth Kelley MBA to be so honored since the fellowship was established in 1996 in recognition of the organization’s second director.

 Corredor, a native of Colombia who came to the United States as a child and is also a Forté Foundation Fellow, said that receiving the Jones Fellowship served as validation that pursuing an MBA was the right decision.